Italy Premium Workshop Report - Deep Dive into Fine Art Architecture

 When: October 9- 15, 2025

-From October 9 to October 15, we successfully executed the Rome and Milan fine art architecture workshop with 1 bonus day at the Calatrava train station and the Bridges in Reggio Emilia.
-From the designs of Zaha Hadid and Daniel Libeskind, to the classic structures of the Pantheon and the Duomo in Milan.
+From October 9 to October 15, we successfully conducted the Rome and Milan fine art architecture workshop, which included an additional bonus day at the Calatrava train station and the Bridges in Reggio Emilia.
+We photographed the designs of Zaha Hadid and Daniel Libeskind, alongside the classic structures of the Pantheon and the Duomo in Milan.

 The participants were a mix of returning students and new students.
 What they all had in common was a passion and curiosity to delve deeper than just the technical aspects of the average fine art architectural workshop.